 I woke up craving something satisfying but healthy, and looking for a way to incorporate fresh berries into a recipe instead of picking at them in the fridge.
 So these pancakes were born!

 Light, simple, easy to digest and super quick to cobble together but oh-so-delicious and not even the slightest bit naughty.
-They have only a few ingredients, including gluten-free oats for a blast of heart-healthy vitamin E and dietary fibre to support digestive health.
+They have only a few ingredients, including porridge oats for a blast of heart-healthy vitamin E and dietary fibre to support digestive health.
 A ripe banana provides the natural sweetness and binding, while ground flaxseed adds a good dose of fibre and anti-inflammatory fats.
 See?
 These are angelic pancakes.

 I loved the pop of juicy sweetness from the berries distributed throughout the pancakes as I was eating them, so I definitely recommend you incorporate them into the batter rather than just piling them on top…

 And what made them complete was the dollop of vanilla whipped coconut cream and a drizzle of pure maple syrup on top.
 Totally optional, but what a flavour combination.
 YUM!

 - 1 tbsp ground flaxseed